 - Among sleep-eaters, the desire for food can be tremendously powerful.
 One woman in the Minneapolis area whom Dr. Schenck treated, Judie Evans, said she began taking Ambien while recovering from back surgery.
 At the time, she was in a full body cast and needed assistance to get out of bed.During this time, Ms. Evans, who is 59 and lives alone, began to notice that food was missing from her refrigerator.
 She accused two nursing aides who were caring for her of stealing food.
 It was not until her son came to spend several nights that Ms. Evans said she realized that despite the body cast, she was getting up to eat while she was asleep.
 “During the day, I couldn’t even make it to the bathroom by myself,” Ms. Evans said.

 The first night her son was there, he found her standing in the kitchen, body cast and all, frying bacon and eggs.
 The next night he found her eating a sandwich, Ms. Evans said, and sent her back to bed.
 Later that same night, her son arose to find her standing in the kitchen again.
 “I had turned the oven on,” she recalled.
 “I store pots and pans in the oven and I had turned it to 500 degrees.”

 Ms. Evans said her problems ended when Dr. Schenck diagnosed Ambien-induced sleep-related eating disorder.

 IF YOU ARE TAKING ANY PRESCRIPTION DRUGS, CONSIDER THEIR EFFECT ON YOUR WEIGHT AND YOUR HEALTH.

-By Mike Clark, Education Director of NBH Lifetime Health Weight Loss Centers
+By NBH, Education Director of NBH Lifetime Health Weight Loss Centers